Annefa04/EBazzar/README.md

 - Delivery – records delivery status for each order

 Each table includes primary and foreign keys to establish one-to-many relationships, such as:
+   - Each customer can places many orders, but each order can only be placed by one customer.
+   - Customer can own one cart.
+   - Each cart can add many products, but each product can be added to one cart,
+   - Each vendor can prepares many orders from customers, and each orders can be prepared by many vendors.
+   - Each vendor can sells many products, but each product can be sold by one vendor.
+   - Each rider can handles many delivery, but each delivery can be handled by one rider.
+   - Each delivery is associated with many orders, but each order is associate with one delivery.

 The OrderItem table acts as a bridge table between the Order and Product entities.
 This enables us to track multiple products within a single order and capture vendor information, quantities, and item statuses individually.

+# Business Logic and Data Validation

 ## Use case
 ![eBazaar Use Case](UseCase.jpg)